ibm-cloud-docs/containers/cs_edge.md

   ```
   {: screen}

-5. To verify that networking workloads are restricted to edge nodes, confirm that NLB and ALB pods are scheduled onto the edge nodes and are not scheduled to non-edge nodes.
+5. To verify that networking workloads are restricted to edge nodes, confirm that NLB and ALB pods are scheduled onto the edge nodes and are not scheduled onto non-edge nodes.

   * NLB pods:
     1. Confirm that the NLB pods are deployed to edge nodes.
 Search for the external IP address of the load balancer service that is listed in the output of step 3.
 Replace the periods (`.`) with hyphens (`-`).
 Example for the `webserver-lb` NLB that has an external IP address of `169.46.17.2`: